-The results of phase 1 for models C-1, C-2, C-3 and D are reported in Table 4 and 5.
-The results for 189 models A and B, instead, can be found in the work of Creaco et al. (2015).
-For the analysis of these 190 tables, it has to be recalled that only λ is parametrized in 12 daily time slots; the other parameters, 191 instead, are assigned a single daily value.
-The data reported in Tables 4 and 5, related to models C-1, C-2, 192 C-3 and D, were obtained by applying the method of the moments (Hall, 2004).
-As was expected, Table 193 4 shows that the λ values obtained in the various time slots are identical for models C-1, C-2, C-3 and D. 194 This is due to the fact that all these models deal with pulse arrival generation in the same way and they 195 only differ in the way pulse intensities and durations are generated.
-In model D, in which the beta 196 distribution is used to generate pulse durations, the interval $[x{\min}, x{\max}]$ was set to [0,850] following 197 analysis of the experimental pulses.
-198
+The results of phase 1 for models C-1, C-2, C-3 and D are reported in Tables 4 and 5.
+The results for models A and B, instead, can be found in the work of Creaco et al. (2015).
+For the analysis of these tables, it has to be recalled that only λ is parametrized in 12 daily time slots; the other parameters, instead, are assigned a single daily value.
+The data reported in Tables 4 and 5, related to models C-1, C-2, C-3 and D, were obtained by applying the method of the moments.
+In model D, in which the beta distribution is used to generate pulse durations, the interval [x{min}, x{max}] was set to [0,850] following analysis of the experimental pulses.

-200 Phase 2
+Phase 2

-The models calibrated in phase 1 were then applied in order to create synthetic demand pulses for one month (i.e. 30 days - April) for each test.
-In order to account for the influence of the random seed, each generation was repeated 100 times.
+The models calibrated in phase 1 were then applied in order to create synthetic demand pulses for one month for each test.
+In order to account for the influence of the random seed, each month long pulse generation was repeated 100 times.

-In each of the models which use one of the methods described hereinabove to preserve correlation (models C-1, C-2, C-3 and D), the method was applied once at the end of each of the 100 monthly generations of pulses.
+In each of the models which use one of the methods described in section 2.2 to preserve correlation (models C-1, C-2, C-3 and D), the method was applied once at the end of each of the 100 monthly generations of pulses.

-As an example, Figure 1 shows the single realization of the simulated total demand for a typical day at the scale of 1 sec, obtained by using model C. As expected, the figure shows a higher concentration of the pulses in the morning and in the late afternoon, when the household occupants usually get up and get back home after work.
+As an example, Fig. 1 shows the single realization of the simulated total demand for a typical day at the scale of 1 sec, obtained by using model C. As expected, the figure shows a higher concentration of the pulses in the morning and in the late afternoon, when the household occupants usually get up and get back home after work.
 Very few pulses are instead generated at nighttime.
-This is a direct consequence of the λ values in the bihourly time slots.